snehavvv/Ride-flow/README.md

 -   **API Layer**: A high-speed FastAPI backend implementing JWT-based authentication, WebSocket management, and RESTful endpoints.
 -   **Data Layer**:
     -   **PostgreSQL**: The primary relational database for users, rides, and profiles.
-    -   **Airflow**: A separate data orchestration layer for running analytics DAGs.
 -   **Orchestration**: Docker Compose manages the lifecycle of the Database, Backend, Frontend, and pgAdmin services.

 ---